 Gran CanariaThe Island of Gran Canaria is situated in the centre of the Canary Islands Archipelago between Tenerife and Fuerteventura.
 Year-round, spring-like conditions with average monthly temperatures ranging from 18°C in January to 25°C in August make Gran Canaria an ideal destination for both Winter Breaks and Summer Holidays.

 Gran Canaria is the third largest of the Canary Islands (after Tenerife and Fuerteventura), but despite it's small size, the island is often described as being like a Continent in Miniature.
 The Dry South contrasts with the Green Pine Forests of the Mountainous interior and it is not unusual for there to be snow on the peaks while Holidaymakers are sunbathing on the beaches below.

-The beaches at Maspalomas are amongst the best in the islands and resort of Playa de Ingles offers some very lively nightlife.
+The beaches at Maspalomas are amongst the best in the islands and resort of Playa de Ingles offers some very lively nightlife - including the famous Gay-scene at the Yumbo Centre.
 If you don't want to spend your nights in a Disco Bar and your days on the Beach, Gran Canaria also offers excellent golfing with 6 Golf Courses and a long tradition of the sport on the island.

 Satellite image courtesy of NASA